 the lower half of your face gets skinnier and the wrinkles seem to be getting a little deeper.

 The skin appears to sag, there is a noticeable loss of facial volume, the skin naturally becomes less supple and the facial bone density decreases.
 The eye sockets may be slightly wider and the skin at the jawline appears more saggy.

 Age of 55 - ...

 Wrinkles have turned to folds, because dehydrated skin is more susceptible to wrinkling.

 The human body and aging changes

 The human body is constantly changing from the very moment of conception.
-Man grows the fastest until 3 years of age, and the next spike in growth occurs in adolescence.
-Growth depends, among others on living conditions, health and lifestyle.
-Women reach their maximum height at the age of 18, and men grow until they are around 25.
-It’s part of aging process which is mostly visible on human’s skin.
+Man grows the fastest until three years of age, and the next spike in growth occurs in adolescence.
+Growth depends, among others, on living conditions, health, and lifestyle.
+Women reach their maximum height at 18, and men grow until they are around 25.
+It’s part of the aging process, most visible on human skin.

 The body’s growth process also influences the future formation of wrinkles.
-Too much fat tissue has a significant impact on the formation of wrinkles in old age in both men and women.
+Too much fat tissue significantly impacts the formation of wrinkles in old age in both men and women.
 Female faces age—on average—about twice as fast as male faces.
-Man gets wrinkles later in age, because of smaller amount of fat under the skin on their face.
+Man gets wrinkles later in age because of a smaller amount of fat under the skin on their face.

 To date, much research has been done to understand the molecular mechanisms of skin aging, but there is still a lack of detailed information on the clinical onset of facial wrinkles.

 - Hormones – the skin’s elasticity is reduced with the loss of testosterone levels with age, which could lead to wrinkles.